• Oil & Gas,Power Utilities,Pipeline,General

 Our algorithms measure light reflectance in the infrared spectrum, and have been employed over topographies worldwide.
 In instances where vegetation and slope movements occur, lateral and vertical changes can be calculated.
 These algorithms have been run and rerun to provide confidence in the outcome.
 Each algorithm is run on every pixel, every time, removing the error of human inspection.

 2. RAPID RESPONSE

 Now that the threat has been identified, it must be quickly shared with users to be effective.
 If days or weeks lapse between the time the aerial data is gathered and when alerts are delivered to response staff, then the damage will have likely occurred.

 Satelytics as a company is agnostic to the source of data.
 We collect information from any suitable platform offering spectral data.
-Though every challenge is unique, most of our projects use satellite imagery because they cover large geographies and have downlink infrastructure in place for timely delivery of large data sets to the cloud.
-Think about gathering millions of pixels over a right of way or pipeline network – this equates to terabytes of data.
+Though every challenge is unique, most of our projects use satellite imagery because satellites cover large geographies and have downlink infrastructure in place for timely delivery of large data sets to the cloud.
+Think about gathering millions of pixels over a right-of-way or pipeline network — this equates to terabytes of data.
 Satellites are the only platform able to cover and transfer that much data quickly.